• Skip to primary navigation

 Combine the kale with the juice of 1/2 a lemon in a bowl.
 Massage the juice into the kale and set it aside to soften.
 While the kale is softening, put the water in a pot over high heat and bring it to a boil.
 Once it comes to a boil, add the kasha and then drop the heat to a simmer (medium-low).
 Cover the pot and cook the kasha until all of the water has been absorbed (about 10 minutes).
 When done, remove the kasha from the heat.

 In a large bowl (the bowl you will serve the salad out of), combine the kasha, half of the dressing, the parsley, and the hazelnuts.
 Toss to combine.
 Add in the kale, the sugar snaps. and the rest of the dressing and toss to combine.
-Serve the salad as is or top with a bit of feta or goat cheese.
+Serve the salad as is or top with feta or goat cheese.

 Makes 2 main dish servings or 4 side servings.

-Previous Post: « Preserved Eureka Lemons
+Previous Post: « How to Make Preserved Lemons

 Reader Interactions